 Does my investment club have to file a tax return with the IRS?

 - While investment clubs that are formed as general partnerships do not have to pay taxes directly to the IRS, every investment club must file an informational return with the IRS.
 It doesn't matter how new your club is, whether or not you had any income during the year, whether or not you bought or sold any securities — you must still file the appropriate forms with the IRS.

 What forms do I have to submit?

 - To file your club's Federal tax returns with the IRS, you'll need to complete three different kinds of forms.
-Form 1065 is used by General Partnerships (like your investment club) to file their taxes with the IRS.
-It's what is called a "pass-though" document -- it allows the liabilities of the total tax due to be "passed-through" to the members of the partnership.
+Form 1065 is used by General Partnerships (like your investment club) to file their tax returns with the IRS.
+It's what is called a "pass-though" document — it allows the liabilities of the total tax due to be "passed-through" to the members of the partnership.

-- ICLUBcentral's Federal Club Tax Printer software includes all sections of Form 1065, and allows you to print out a Schedule K-1 for each member of your club.
+- ICLUBcentral's Federal Club Tax Printer software includes all sections of Form 1065 and any related schedules, and allows you to share Schedules K-1 and K-3 with each member of your club.

-- Clubs that are located in California, Massachusetts, New Jersey, or Wisconsin should also be aware that they are subject to certain conditions.
+- Clubs that are located in California, Indiana, New York, Massachusetts, Wisconsin, or New Jersey should also be aware that they are subject to certain conditions.

-- Finally, an increasing number of states require partnerships to file a return if the partnership has any partner who resides in that state, regardless of where the partnership is officially located.
+- Finally, an increasing number of states -- including Georgia, Indiana, Missouri, New Jersey, New York, Oregon, Pennsylvania, and West Virginia -- require partnerships to file a return if the partnership has any partner who resides in that state, regardless of where the partnership is officially located.
 This may require some clubs to file with more than one state tax agency.
 To determine whether or not your club needs to file in adjacent states, please contact the appropriate state tax agency.

-To learn more about filing your taxes, visit our Club Tax Printer Support page or the official IRS website.
+To learn more about filing your club's tax return, visit our Club Tax Printer Support page or the official IRS website.